- Startside

 Unio – our union centre

-In addition to Union of Education Norway, Unio has eleven member unions that include the Norwegian Nurses’ Organization, the Norwegian Association of Researchers, the Norwegian Police Federation, the Norwegian Physiotherapist Association, the Norwegian Ergonomics Association, the Church of Norway Pastors’ Association, the Norwegian University or College Graduate Union, the Norwegian Association of Deacons, the Association of Tax Accountants, the Norwegian Society of Radiographers and the Norwegian Union of Marine Engineers.
+Unio has thirteen member unions that include the Union of Education Norway, the Norwegian Nurses’ Organization, the Norwegian Association of Researchers, the Norwegian Police Federation, the Norwegian Physiotherapist Association, the Norwegian Ergonomics Association, the Church of Norway Pastors’ Association, the Norwegian University or College Graduate Union, the Norwegian Association of Deacons, the Association of Tax Accountants, the Norwegian Society of Radiographers, the Norwegian Union of Marine Engineers and the Norwegian Union of Librarians.

 For more information, please go to www.unio.no.